Moroccan Western Sahara Wall

-According to maps from the United Nations Mission for the Referendum in Western Sahara (MINURSO) or the United Nations High Commissioner for Refugees (UNHCR), in some places the wall extends several kilometers into internationally recognized Mauritanian territory.
+According to maps from the United Nations Mission for the Referendum in Western Sahara (MINURSO) or the United Nations High Commissioner for Refugees (UNHCR), in many places the wall extends several kilometers into internationally recognized Mauritanian territory.

 Names

-The Moroccan Western Sahara Wall is also called the Western Sahara berm and the Western Sahara separation barrier.
+The wall is also called the Western Sahara berm and the Western Sahara separation barrier.

 Physical structure

 The fortifications lie in uninhabited or very sparsely inhabited territory.
 They consist of sand and stone walls or berms about 3 m in height, with bunkers, fences, and landmines throughout.
 The barrier minebelt that runs along the structure is thought to be the longest continuous minefield in the world.
-Military bases, artillery posts and airfields dot the Moroccan-controlled side of the wall at regular intervals, and radar masts and other electronic surveillance equipment scan the areas in front of it.
+Military bases, artillery posts and airfields dot the Moroccan-occupied side of the wall at regular intervals, and radar masts and other electronic surveillance equipment scan the areas in front of it.

 The following is one observer's description of the berm from 2001:

 In all, six lines of berms have been constructed.
 The main ("external") line of fortifications extends for about 2,500 km.
-It runs east from Guerguerat on the coast in the extreme south of Western Sahara near the Mauritanian town of Nouadhibou, closely parallelling the Mauritanian border for about 200 km, before turning north beyond Techla.
-It then runs generally northeastward, leaving Guelta Zemmur and Smara, again crossing Mauritanian territory and reaching Hamza in Moroccan-held territory, before turning east and again closely following the Algerian border as it approaches Morocco.
+It runs east from Guerguerat on the coast in the extreme south of Western Sahara near the Mauritanian town of Nouadhibou, closely parallelling the Mauritanian border for about 200 km, before turning north beyond Tichla.
+It then runs generally northeastward, leaving Guelta Zemmur and Smara, again crossing Mauritanian territory and reaching Haouza in Moroccan-held territory, before turning east and again closely following the Algerian border as it approaches Morocco.
 A section extends about 200 km into southeastern Morocco.

-Significant lines of fortifications also lie deep within the Moroccan-controlled area.
-Their exact number and location are a source of some confusion for overseas commentators.
+Significant lines of fortifications also lie deep within the Moroccan-occupied area.
+Their exact number and location have been ignored and not well understood until 2004 by international commentators.

 All major settlements in Western Sahara, the capital Laayoune, and the phosphate mine at Bou Craa lie far into the Moroccan-held side.

 History

 Construction

-The fortifications were progressively built by Moroccan forces starting in 1980, with help from South African, South Korean and Israeli advisors and formally ending on 16 April 1987.
+The fortifications were progressively built by Moroccan forces starting in 1980, with help from South African, South Korean, and Israeli advisors, and formally ending on 16 April 1987.
 The wall was built in six stages, and the area behind the wall was expanded from a small area near Morocco in the north to most of the western and central part of the country gradually.
 The walls built were: